 Between 2011 and 2012, the number of syphilis documented cases increased by 11.1 percent, and about 75% of those were syphilis transmission from males who have sexual intercourse with other males.

-The CDC believes the actual number of syphilis cases in the nation is much higher than that since there are a lot that go undiagnosed and unreported.
+The CDC believes the actual number of syphilis cases in the nation is much higher than that since there is a lot that goes undiagnosed and unreported.

 Syphilis has different stages, and it is the earliest stage when the infection is very contagious.
 Those that have primary and secondary syphilis can easily transmit the STD to other people by having unprotected sex.